Statistics of a simple transmission mode on a lossy chaotic background: Joint distribution of and

-This shows that the background coupling $\eta$ controls the weight of the total flux distribution between its reflection and transmission sectors.
+This holds at any $\gamma$ and shows that the background coupling $\eta$ controls the weight of the total flux distribution between its reflection and transmission sectors.
 In particular, distribution (\ref{P(r,t)}) becomes symmetric with respect to the line $r=t$ at the special coupling $\eta=1$.
-This discussion is further illustrated on Fig.~\ref{fig1}.
+This is further illustrated on Fig.~\ref{fig1}.